Table of Contents

 Re: How to set the order of init.d scripts.

-in the order found.
+Number picks who runs first and for the same number they are executed in the order found.
 Usually seen with ls.
 Example for run level 2

 ls -al /etc/rc.d/rc2.d/*